Speak to a local memory care advisor 24/7: (888) 595-9951

 10 Memory Care Facilities in Pennsylvania

-For seniors who require assistance with daily living tasks, Philadelphia Protestant Home can be the perfect choice for memory care assisted living in Philadelphia, Pennsylvania.
-Philadelphia Protestant Home contains a total capacity of 188 dementia and Alzheimer’s units.
-It offers amenities that include wandering prevention system, grooming and dressing help and brain games.
-Philadelphia Protestant Home is officially licensed by the state of Pennsylvania with license # 144500.
+For seniors who require assistance with daily living, Peach Tree Manor can be the perfect choice for memory care assisted living in Philadelphia, Pennsylvania.
+Peach Tree Manor contains a maximum capacity of 5 memory care units.
+It offers services such as care focused on residents’ abilities, aided morning and evening dressing and help during meal times.
+Peach Tree Manor is licensed in the state of Pennsylvania with license number 192300.

 Browse memory care in Pennsylvania by city and county